Gen Z - Key Characteristics No.3 - Pragmatic

 A pragmatic response

 As with any generation there are lots of examples of young, highly-enterprising individuals making their mark, some of whom are phenomenally successful.
-With the oldest Zoomer a few years off 30 at the time of writing it feels a little premature to judge if there are more than in any other generation.
+With the oldest Gen Z closer to 30 than 20 at the time of writing it feels a little premature to judge if there are more than in any other generation.
 Having said that I do expect this to be the case, particularly as traditional ways of working continue to erode.
-A limited definition of ‘entrepreneur’ only referring business moguls setting up multi-million multinational companies will also continue to erode.
+A limited definition of ‘entrepreneur’ only referring to business moguls setting up multi-million multinational companies will also continue to erode.

 There are more Gen Zs with their own enterprise, and many of those businesses are very small.
-As with other generations some Zoomers not only have one side hustle, but a combination of them to form one overall income.
+As with other generations some Gen Zs not only have one side hustle, but a combination of them to form one overall income.
+Portfolio careers are no longer the preserve of those with long professional histories.

 There is an element of hedging bets in all this.
 One issue from the pandemic is that some professions and trades were hit far more than others.
 The same applied to ‘casual’ employment or those who had not worked long enough in an organisation to have a greater level of employment rights which protected their jobs.
 Those whose line of work could go online did so, but many could not.

-Zoomers are making decisions about their professional futures in the context of an economic outlook which is highly problematic.
-Even in the course of going from draft to final version of this blog it has got worse.
+Gen Z are making decisions about their professional futures in the context of an economic outlook which continues to be highly problematic for them.

-Significantly the pandemic has accentuated this, but did not create it.
-The decisions made by many Gen Zs to set up their own business has not been made with an expectation of a lucrative future, but of one where they may be able to attain what previous generations expected.
+Significantly the pandemic has accentuated these circumstances, but did not create it.
+The decisions made by many Gen Zs to set up their own business has not been made with an expectation of a lucrative future, but of one where they may be able to attain what previous generations expected if it goes particularly (or even spectacularly) well for them.
 The freedom offered by going it alone should not be underestimated either, including in terms of controlling working hours and conditions.

 It is a more attractive alternative to what many have had in the workplace.
 Side hustles make part-time work a more viable option.
 I spoke to a group of Gen Zs in an organisation where the large majority of them were part-time.
 The organisation did not need them to be full-time, and this gave them the freedom to pursue other interests.
 Some of these involved work with each other elsewhere.